 Suki Sekhon is the President & CEO of CRS Group of Companies, which has a diverse portfolio of real estate holdings in Western Canada.
 Suki attended the University of British Columbia before obtaining a Marketing Real Estate Diploma from BCIT.
 He is currently a member of the Real Estate Board of Greater Vancouver, NAIOP Commercial Real Estate Development Association, Board member of the Rick Hansen Foundation and Surrey City Development Corporation (SCDC).

 Over the years, the Sekhon family has been supporting several community organizations, including BC Children’s Hospital, Ronald McDonald House BC, Coast Mental Health, Special Olympics, Athletics for Kids and many other BC charities.

 Stanis Smith is a well-known thought leader on issues relating to building design, the built environment, and corporate governance.
 He has lent his vision and expertise to building projects around the world in the educational, entertainment and transportation sectors, and as an architect is committed to designing accessible spaces that can be enjoyed, appreciated, and utilized by everyone.
 He is a passionate advocate for sustainability and accessibility, and has spoken on those and other topics at many international conferences.

 Stanis’s career highlights include being the CEO of Architectura, one of Canada’s leading architectural firms, and being an Executive Vice President at Stantec, a 22,000-person global architectural and engineering design firm.

 Stanis is past chair of the Rick Hansen Foundation Accessibility Committee (RHFAC) that is tasked with advising Foundation staff on the design, scope, development and distribution of the RHFAC program.
-In addition, Mr. Smith is a Board Director of the Vancouver Symphony Orchestra (VSO) and is a member of the Board’s Executive Committee.
+In addition, Mr. Smith is a current Board Director of the Vancouver Opera and a former Board Director of the Vancouver Symphony Orchestra.